Strong section headers boost readability and accessibility.

 Using the Format tool is the standard way of creating headings on Mass.gov, instead of using bold or manually changing text size to emphasize a section or subsection of information.

 It’s recommended users choose heading or subheading formats according to a numbered, hierarchical order.
-Users shouldn’t skip numbers or arrange them randomly, or content will look unorganized and may confuse visitors, especially those with screen readers.
+For example

 Screen readers actually read heading levels aloud.
 Imagine how puzzling that experience would be if headings didn’t follow in logical, numerical order.

 The highest level section header used in the rich text editor is Heading 2.

 Text formatted in the H2 format can be thought of as book chapters that describe the main topics covered in a section.
 From there, content is subdivided using Heading 3, and so on.

 Heading 2, Heading 3 and bold displayed on page.

 Overall, there are six heading formats, however, users should rarely go beyond H3.
 More likely, bullet or numbered lists are best for organizing information once it gets down to that level.